smcclatchy/exp-design/reference.md

 technical replicate
 :   Repeated measurements of the same sample that represent independent measures of the random noise
     associated with protocols or equipment.
+For contrast, see biological replicate.

 treatment
+:

+variability
+:

+variance
+:

+variation
 :

 ## External references